JaxPlays-Inc/jaxplays.org/content/reviews/2023-07-27-no-exit-is-a-mystery-box-you-cant-escape.md

 Kate McManus as Estelle presents an intriguing performance, marked by an elegant façade.
 Beneath the polished exterior, she conveys a truly indifferent inhumanity, not born out of apathy, but stemming from a deep-rooted self-centeredness.
 McManus skillfully captures this complex character, maintaining Estelle's outward poise while subtly exposing the character's core incapability of genuine empathy.

-Adapted and directed by Brian Niece, *No Exit* takes you on a twisted journey through a philosophical hellscape.
+Adapted and directed by [[person:Brian Niece]], *No Exit* takes you on a twisted journey through a philosophical hellscape.
 Stellar performances by the ensemble make for a performance you won’t easily forget.
 An absolute must-see.

-Beyond the typical offerings of community theatre in Jacksonville, Lumen Repertory Theatre sets itself apart with a commitment to professional excellence. *No Exit* is a testament to this ethos, featuring a [cast and crew](/productions/2023-no-exit/) that includes Equity union members.
+Beyond the typical offerings of community theatre in Jacksonville, [[theatre:Lumen Repertory Theatre]] sets itself apart with a commitment to professional excellence. *No Exit* is a testament to this ethos, featuring a [cast and crew](/productions/2023-no-exit/) that includes Equity union members.
 The caliber of their performances brings a level of complexity and depth to the characters that is truly mesmerizing.
 This dedication to professionalism ensures that audiences in Northeast Florida are treated to an elevated theatrical experience that transcends the conventional, making for a memorable evening of live theatre.